-So yes, enough is a subjective concept.
-You can certainly find people out in the world who are handing out guidelines on how much to drink and how much to eat and how much time you should spend on your devices and how much money to save and how much money to spend.
-But here's the thing: a guideline can't ever tell you what's right for you.
+"Enough" is a subjective concept.
+You can certainly find people out in the world who are handing out guidelines on how much to drink, how much to eat, how much time you should spend on your devices, how much money to save and how much money to spend.
+But here's the thing, a guideline can't ever tell you what's right for you.
 A guideline can't tell you what works for you.

-There are seven billion people on the planet, and guidelines can only give a set of parameters to work with, but you my friend, are a unique individual, so you need to explore and understand the concept of enough for yourself.
+There are seven billion people on the planet and guidelines can only give a set of parameters to work with.
+But you, my friend, are a unique individual so you need to explore and understand the concept of "enough" for yourself.
 Do that.
 Don't just rely on a guideline.